mddanishyusuf/react-nextjs-starter/README.md

 # react-nextjs-starter
-Build and basic react universal application with Next.js.
+Build a basic react universal application with Next.js.
 It's just starter to getting started with Next.js and It's really awesome library to build SSR(Server Side Rendering) Application with React.

 # How to Use
 * git clone https://github.com/mddanishyusuf/react-nextjs-starter.git